ansufw/coding-notes/devOps/docker/managingDockerOnLinux/README.md

 highlightnote:
 - docker socket is a dependency of the docker service
 - containerd service is also a dependency of the docker service
+- installing docker-ce-cli only withoud docker daemon (docker-ce) will make it will be a client-only machine

 ## Installing docker for your distro